-Pakistani PM says his flooded country faces food shortages
+Pakistan faces food shortages after floods does billions in damage

 Until last week, floodwater was covering around a third of Pakistan, including the country’s agriculture belt in eastern Punjab and southern Sundh provinces which are the main food basket.
 Initially, Pakistan said the floods caused $10 billion in damages, but authorities say the damages are far greater than the initial estimates.

-That’s forced Pakistan and the United Nations to urge the international community to send more help.
+That’s forced Pakistan and the U.N. to urge the international community to send more help.

-In response, U.N. agencies and various countries, including the United States, have sent more than 60 planeloads of aid.
+In response, U.N. agencies and various countries, including the U.S., have sent more than 60 planeloads of aid.
 Since last week, Washington has sent three military planes to deliver food.

 Three more U.S. military planes carrying aid were to land in Pakistan’s worst flood-hit southern Sindh province later Monday, according to a Foreign Ministry statement.